Table of contents.

 with a lot of useful information. */

-changes all single-line comments to multi-line
+SALCONV changes all single-line comments to multi-line

 type: